khuang0312/CDoublePlus-Practice/README.md

 # CDoublePlus-Practice
 This repository is going to be filled with code and notes that I wrote while studying C++.
+These notes are based off my professor's and are made, so I can reference them.

 Notes in order
 1. C++ Basics